tc39/notes/es7/2016-09/sept-29.md

 MM: A clean API surface is not necessarily a larger API surface.

-FST: Without these, I would think that this would result in user "wat"
+EFT: Without these, I would think that this would result in user "wat"

 YK: A lot of this could be avoided by giving better error messages in our implementations.